tranhelen/tranhelen/_posts/2019-03-03-jupiterisone.md

 - Run a successful hiring campaign, leading us to two (awesome) developers
 - Grown a list of ~1000 people waiting for launch, but for now, are beta testing with ~130 active users

 I had all intentions going in to better document our journey along the way.
-However once in the hamster wheel it became difficult to understand which decisions were private and/or inconsequential.
+Once in the hamster wheel though, it became difficult to understand which decisions were private and/or inconsequential.

-It's been a year though and this moment is worthy of a check-in.
-It needs to be acknowledged.
+It's been a year now and this moment is worthy of a check-in.
+Some acknowledgement is due.

 ## What I Remember Learning

 ### Hiring and Time

 I leaned on a lot of what I learned at Shopify about hiring.
-We pooled candidates, reached out to heads of bootcamps and schools, promoted it on every (free) network we could, and spent four weeks going through every application we received.
+We pooled candidates, reached out to heads of bootcamps and schools, promoted it on every (free) network we could, and spent four weeks going through every application.

 Our results are as follows:
 - ~400 total applicants